 Elective egg freezing

 In elective (also known as social) egg freezing, someone chooses to freeze their eggs for personal rather than medical reasons.
-The most common reasons for freezing eggs included having more time to find the right partner and focus on their careers.
+In surveys, the most common reasons for freezing eggs include having more time to find the right partner and focus on career development.
 With age, the number and quality of eggs in a person’s ovarian reserve both decline.
 As people age, their eggs are more likely to have alterations or mutations in their DNA.
 These abnormalities make it harder to get pregnant and increase the risk of miscarriage or having a child with a genetic disorder.
 And while eggs decrease in quality and quantity with age, the uterus undergoes fewer age-related changes.
 Data shows that the likelihood of success from in vitro fertilization (IVF) depends more on the age of the egg than the age of the uterus.
 In this way, freezing eggs at a younger age may increase the chances of a pregnancy in the future.